Introduction

 Back to top

-When giving a presentation, it can be helpful to practice before you deliver it.
-You can practice with:
+When giving a presentation, always practise multiple times before you deliver it.
+You can practise:

-• Microsoft Presenter Coach in Microsoft Power Point (LinkedIn Learning)
+- With Microsoft Presenter Coach in Microsoft Power Point (LinkedIn Learning), giving you instant feedback

 Back to top